stevie-mayhew/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 This ensures commits are easy to browse, and look nice on github.com (more info about [proper git commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)).

-As we automatically generate [changelogs](http://doc.silverstripe.org/sapphire/en/trunk/changelogs/) from them, we need a way to categorize and filter.
+As we automatically generate [changelogs](/changelogs) from them, we need a way to categorise and filter.
 Please prefix **noteworthy** commit messages with one of the following tags:

 * `NEW`: New feature or major enhancement (both for users and developers)